-Authority Provisions Cost Sharing (Federal/ Non-Federal

-Construction OMRR&R

-Dredged The SA may at the 100% costs for

-Material request of the non- additional capacity paid

-Disposal Federal interest, add by non-Federal

-Facility capacity at a dredged sponsor.

-material disposal site -

-Section 217, being constructed by

-WRDA '96 the SA.

-WKDA 90

-Disposal plan which The costs for the

-consists of construction disposal plan are shared

-of a rehandling facility as GNF for both

-for dewatering and disposal of material

-stabilization of dredged from O&M of an

-material, evacuation existing Federal project

-from the rehandling or disposal of material

-facility and from construction of a

-transportation to a Federal harbor

-commercial landfill and improvement.

-payment of the tipping

-fee.
+the principles of the Truman-Hobbs Act (P.L.
+77-647); the balance is cost shared as part of the GNF.
+Authority Provisions Cost Sharing (Federal/ Non-Federal Construction OMRR&R Dredged The SA may at the 100% costs for Material request of the non- additional capacity paid Disposal Federal interest, add by non-Federal Facility capacity at a dredged material disposal site sponsor.
+Section 217, WRDA '96 being constructed by the SA.
+Disposal plan which consists of construction of a rehandling facility for dewatering and stabilization of dredged material, evacuation from the rehandling facility and transportation to a commercial landfill and payment of the tipping fee.
+The costs for the disposal plan are shared as GNF for both disposal of material from O&M of an existing Federal project or disposal of material from construction of a Federal harbor improvement.

-Authority Provisions Cost Sharing (Federal/Non-Federal) • Construction OMRR&R Navigation, Inland Waterways Lock and dam replacements are studied and recommended for If the waterways users are subject to fuel taxes paid into the IWTF - 100% non-Federal 100% Federal Section 102, WRDA '86 and Section 206, Inland Waterways Revenue Act '78, as amended by Section 1405, WRDA '86 specific Congressional authorization; other extensive work is normally accomplished under the major rehabilitation program Dredging and Disposal facilities.
+Authority Provisions Cost Sharing (Federal/ Non-Federal) • Construction OMRR&R Navigation, Inland Waterways Lock and dam replacements are studied and recommended for If the waterways users are subject to fuel taxes paid into the IWTF - 100% non-Federal 100% Federal Section 102, WRDA '86 and Section 206, Inland Waterways Revenue Act '78, as amended by Section 1405, WRDA '86 specific Congressional authorization; other extensive work is normally accomplished under the major rehabilitation program Dredging and Disposal facilities.
 Inland channels not specifically designated by Congress as part of the taxable system will be cost shared according to the terms of harbors.
 O&M will be cost shared according to the same terms as harbors.
-Navigation, Recreational Section 103(c)(4), WRDA '86 All ancillary shoreside facilities including interior access channels and berthing areas - 100% non-Federal All related LERRD for construction and maintenance, except to the extent that the value may exceed 50% of the total (separable and joint) recreational navigation costs - 100% non-Federal Cash contribution plus LERRD = 50% non- Federal 100% non-Federal
+Navigation, Recreational Section 103(c)(4), WRDA '86 All ancillary shoreside facilities including interior access channels and berthing areas - 100% non-Federal All related LERRD for construction and maintenance, except to the extent that the value may exceed 50% of the total (separable and joint) recreational navigation costs - 100% non-Federal Cash contribution plus LERRD = 50% non-Federal 100% non-Federal

 Authority Provisions Cost Sharing (Federal/ Non-Federal

 Construction OMRR&R

 Structural Federal Government All LERRD 100% non-Federal

 Flood Control should participate in uncontaminated with

 improvements for flood hazardous and toxic

 Sections 1 & 3, control purposes if the wastes, and minimum

 FCA '36 benefits to whomsoever cash contribution

 Section 2, FCA they may accrue exceed amounting to 5% of the

 '41 the estimated costs flood control features

-Section 103(a), WRDA '86 of TPCnon-Federal.
+Section 103(a), of TPCnon-Federal.

+WRDA '86

 Section 202(a), For projects authorized

 WRDA '96 on or before 10/12/96:

 If the value of LERRD

 plus cash is less than 25

 % of TPC, non-Federal

 provides additional

 cash to make 25% of

 TPC.

 For projects authorized

 after 10/12/96: If value

 of LERRD plus 5% is

 less than 35% of TPC,

 then non-Federal

 provides cash to make

 35 % of TPC.

 Maximum non-Federal

 contribution will not

 exceed 50% of TPC

 (5% cash, 45%

 LERRD).